 Likely Job Outcome

-Interior designer in Architecture and Interior Design practices or for commercial and residential Architectural practices, self-employed design consultant, design project administrator and design manager.
+Interior designer for interior design and architectural practices, self-employed design consultant, design project administrator and design manager.

 Teaching Methods and Assessment